`homeboy git`

 homeboy git <COMMAND>Git operations for Homeboy components, worktrees, portable checkouts, and GitHub issue / pull request workflows.

 Most commands emit Homeboy’s structured JSON envelope when appropriate.
 See the JSON output contract.
+Git JSON output includes a top-level variant discriminator for the public wrapper shape: single, bulk, issue, pr, pr_refresh, find, policy, or land.
 Some subcommands also accept --json for bulk input.

 Component Resolution